docalexh/so-simple-theme/about/index.md

   creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

-Welcome to What others know...
+Welcome to For curious minds...

 I suppose it began at dinner.
-A group of old University friends started story telling about their current work and interests.
-We decided that maybe if some of this was written down it might form a novel way to keep in touch, and have something interesting to read at the same time.
+A group of old friends started story telling about their current work and interests.
+We decided that maybe if some of this was written down it might form a novel way to keep in touch, and have something interesting to read about at the same time.

 The plan is to create a blog where a big network of friends can spend their commute reading each other's articles rather than facebook.

-It might never spread further than the few that came up with the idea...but hey...it might...!
+It might never spread further than the few that came up with the idea...but hey...you never know...!

+---

+[Advice for writers]

+Short, ~500 word articles on a topic of your choice.
++ 1 the name of your tune for the week. (attach youtube link) Send to: forcuriousminds@gmail.com.

 ---